WIFancyPants/Git/05 Make Changes to Repo.md

 ### High-Level Overview of Managing Local Changes

 1. **Access a Local Repository**: Open and navigate to an existing Git repository on your machine.
+2. **Pull Repository**: Use `git pull` to update your local repository with changes from the remote repository before staging and committing.
-2. **Add Files to Staging**: Use `git add` to move changes to the staging area, preparing them for a commit.
+3. **Stage: Add Files to Staging**: Use `git add` to move changes to the staging area, preparing them for a commit.
-3. **Commit Changes**: Use `git commit` to save staged changes with a descriptive message.
+4. **Commit Changes**: Use `git commit` to save staged changes with a descriptive message.

-4. **Staging vs. Committing**: Staging allows you to selectively prepare changes for a commit, while committing records these changes in the repository’s history.
+Reminder: **Staging vs. Committing**: Staging allows you to selectively prepare changes for a commit, while committing records these changes in the repository’s history.

-5. **Pull Repository**: Use `git pull` to update your local repository with changes from the remote repository before staging and committing.
+**Why Pull First?**
+Get into the habit of pulling before you stage.
+When you start to work collaboratively, you can avoid most Git Commit conflicts if you ensure you have the most recent version of the project to commit to.

 ---